Best OLED TV deals: the top deals on five-star sets we've fully reviewed

 Read our Sony Bravia 8 review

-Though the LG C5 has been unveiled if you don't fancy the Bravia 8 and regularly game, then we'd thoroughly recommend the LG C4, which offers excellent picture quality and four, rather than the standard two, HDMI 2.1 inputs.
+Though the LG C5 is now out, the fact its costs a lot more makes the C4 a better option for most people.
+If you don't fancy the Bravia 8 and regularly game, then we'd thoroughly recommend the LG C4, which offers excellent picture quality and four, rather than the standard two, HDMI 2.1 inputs.

 Read our LG C4 review

-The LG G4 is in the boat as the C4 above, with a new LG G5 available to pre-order.
-But if you have money to burn it's the best premium OLED you can buy right now.
+The LG G4 is in the same boat as the C4 above, with a new LG G5 available now.
+But, like its cheaper sibling solid discounts mean the G4 remains the best value premium OLED you can buy right now.
 Offering flawless gaming specifications, one of the brightest pictures we've seen and excellent app support it's a stellar TV well work considering.

 Read our LG G4 review